dagolinuxoid/fccActivityLog/lazylog.md

 Kickstart 2019 round B Apr 21 (02-05AM) online - managed to solve only one problem.
 It was an interesting and  exciting expirience.
 ###### 22-04-019
 browser-default-action#tasks from javascript.info/
+###### 23-04-019
+I've spend a TON of time to figure out how to solve a deadly simple task And didn't solve it.
+The worse thing I didn't understand provided and thorough explanation - the solution just didn't click or something.
+It is getting ridiculous.